DucManhPhan/DucManhPhan.github.io/_posts/2019-02-17-Remember-me-mechanism-in-Java-Spring.md

 ## Remember-me mechanism
 To understand Remember-Me mechanism deeper, we should read about this article: [The mechanism of Spring Security](https://ducmanhphan.github.com/2019-02-09-The-mechanism-of-spring-security).

+Spring Security provides two implementation for Remember-Me:
+- Simple Hash-Based Token Approach: use hashing to preserve the security of cookie-based tokens.
+- Persistent Token Approach: use a database or other persistent storage mechanism to store the generated tokens.

 Remember-me or persistent-login authentication refers to web sites being able to remember the identity of a principal between sessions.

 This is typically accomplished by sending a cookie to the browser, with the cookie being detected during future sessions and causing automated login to take place.